A bounce is when an email is returned back to Postmark’s email servers after being sent.

 In some cases, an email might hard bounce, but still be valid due to the way the server rejected the message.
-If you feel an email was bounced incorrectly, you can activate the email again by clicking on the Reactivate link next to the email address.
+If you feel an email was bounced incorrectly, you can activate the email again by clicking on the Reactivate button next to the email address.
 We also provide a notify option to help us resolve any issues with our bounce parser.
 We appreciate your feedback.

 If an address change is requested, it is best to contact those subscribers individually and ask for the new email address.
 You can then edit the subscribers information in your own database to make sure your list is up to date.

 Some subscribers sign up for services that force you to confirm your identity (email) before they accept emails from you.
 This is called a Challenge/Response.
 If you noticed some bounced emails with this status, we also recommend that you contact these subscribers individually to be granted sending access to the person’s email.